Not Public Domain: Email & Online Copyright

 The state of belonging or being available to the public as a whole, and therefore not subject to copyright.

-I’ve had many clients over the years who have tried using photos and text from other websites.
-They assumed “public domain” and found out the hard way.
+Over the years, I’ve had many clients who have tried using photos and text from other websites.
+They assumed the “public domain” and found out the hard way.

 Some were fined for using photos they had no permission to use and had to cough up some pretty hefty fees.
 Some were even shut down when the copyright holders filed a formal DMCA complaint with their hosting company.